-A JMeter Test Plan comprises of test elements which are discussed below.
-A Test Plan would comprise at least one Thread Group.
-Within each Thread Group we may place a combination of one or more of other elements: Sampler, Logic Controller, Configuration Element, Listener, and Timer.
+A JMeter Test Plan comprises of test elements discussed below.
+A Test Plan comprises of at least one Thread Group.
+Within each Thread Group, we may place a combination of one or more of other elements − Sampler, Logic Controller, Configuration Element, Listener, and Timer.
 Each Sampler can be preceded by one or more Pre-processor element, followed by Post-processor element, and/or Assertion element.
-Let's see each of these elements in detail:
+Let us see each of these elements in detail −

 Continue to the next element in the test